 It’s only 32km away but there is no direct bus – you have to first catch a bus to Bhaktapur and then catch another one to Nagarkot.
-This means that if you want to catch sunrise, you will have to stay the night at Nagarkot or arrange an early morning taxi from Kathmandu.
+This means that if you want to catch sunrise, you will have to stay the night at Nagarkot, arrange an early morning taxi from Kathmandu or book a tour.

 Nepalese food is a mix of Indian and Tibetan cuisines.
 Lentils and rice form the base of most meals, along with potatoes and seasonal vegetables.
 Buffalo meat (or buff) is popular, especially in momos.

 - Momos – dumplings stuffed with meat, vegetables or cheese.
 They can be steamed, deep-friend, pan-fried (our favourite) or in a soup.
 They come be a tomato-based dipping sauce.